vitalii-bekshnev/jlpt-anki-generator/README.md

-# JLPT Anki Decks
+# JLPT Anki Generator

-Pre-built Anki flashcard decks for JLPT (Japanese Language Proficiency Test) kanji and vocabulary, generated from the [jmdict-simplified](https://github.com/scriptin/jmdict-simplified) project.
+A Python-based generator that creates Anki flashcard decks for JLPT (Japanese Language Proficiency Test) kanji and vocabulary from dictionary sources.
+This tool automatically builds decks from the [jmdict-simplified](https://github.com/scriptin/jmdict-simplified) JSON dictionaries, allowing you to:

+- **Generate fresh decks** anytime dictionary data is updated
+- **Customize output** (include examples, filter by common words, etc.)
+- **Rebuild decks** with your own modifications to the Python scripts
+- **Stay current** with the latest JMdict/Kanjidic releases

+Pre-built decks are included in the `decks/` directory for immediate use, but the real power is in the generator scripts.

 ## 📦 Contents